Chelsea, Liverpool and Barcelona have all been involved in games featuring some of the most iconic pieces of commentary ever to wash over our ears.

-That is, until Fernando Torres crept upfield unnoticed, ending up on the end of a clearance, 50-yards from goal, with only Victor Valdes to beat.
+That is until Fernando Torres creeps upfield unnoticed, ending up on the end of a clearance, 50-yards from goal, with only Victor Valdes to beat.

 This commentary of Steven Gerrard’s sweet half-volley against Olympiakos, a late goal which sealed qualification to the knockout stages of a Champions League they would go on to win, is absolutely brilliant.

 When I think of Steven Gerrard, this is the game I think of first.
 This Andy Gray commentary is absolutely iconic.

 "OH YOU BEAUTY!!
 WHAT A HIT, SON.
 WHAT A HIT SON!!" pic.twitter.com/mdv2NlxnDI

 — CHANT LFC (@ChantLFC) April 28, 2020

 Clive has become synonymous with shouting “ROONEEEYYYY” for ITV during England games over the last 15 years.